Tanner253/DrillDrillDrill/README.md

 All solutions . are found in the Program.cs files of each folder.

 please excuse typos i will clean it up eventually.
-Will be coding several hours a day starting Monday 6/7 :)
+Will be coding several hours a day starting Tuesday 6/7 :l

 Interview training
 #### what is a logorithm?